FAQ

 How is my total portfolio value calculated?

 It is the sum of the current Market Value (VG+ median listing price) for every record in your collection.
-Records with no market data on Discogs are excluded from the total.
-The number represents what your collection could be worth if sold at current asking prices — not a guaranteed sale value.
+Records with no market data on Discogs are excluded.
+This represents what your collection could fetch at current asking prices, not a guaranteed sale value.

 How is P&L (profit/loss) calculated?

-P&L is Market Value minus your purchase price.
+Market Value minus your purchase price.
 If you paid €15 and the record is currently listed at €40, your unrealised gain is €25 (+167%).
 You need to enter a purchase price on the record for P&L to show.
-We never guess or estimate what you paid.
+We never estimate what you paid.

 What does "unrealised" mean?

-Unrealised means the gain or loss exists on paper — the record has gone up or down in value, but you have not sold it yet.
-Once you mark a record as sold and enter a sale price, the P&L becomes realised.
+Unrealised means the gain or loss exists on paper.
+The record has changed in value but you have not sold it yet.
+Once you mark a record as sold and enter a sale price, P&L becomes realised.

 What currency does WaxTracker use?

-WaxTracker has a built-in currency converter supporting EUR, GBP, USD, CAD, AUD, CHF, JPY, and Scandinavian crowns.
+WaxTracker has a built-in currency converter covering EUR, GBP, USD, CAD, AUD, CHF, JPY, and Scandinavian crowns.
 Rates are pulled from the European Central Bank daily.
-Use the currency selector next to the price mode toggle on the dashboard — your choice is saved automatically.
-Note: the underlying data from Discogs is in EUR; conversion is applied on display.
+The underlying Discogs data is in EUR, conversion is applied on display.

 Data Sources